Pictures

 M1889

 According to production records, the M1889 rifle with serial number 43094 was produced in 1892.
-1892 was only the second year of production, as production of the M1889 rifles did not commence until 1891.
+1892 was only the second year of production, as production of the M1889 rifle did not commence until 1891.

-The muzzle ring on bayonets for the M1889 and M1911 rifles is larger at 15 mm. (.600 dia.) than the 14 mm. (.540-.550 dia.).muzzle ring on bayonets for the M1911 carbine and M1931 Short Rifle.
+The muzzle ring on bayonets for the M1889 and M1911 rifles is larger at 15 mm.
+(0.60 in.) than the 14 mm.
+(0.55 in.) muzzle ring on bayonets for the M1911 carbine and M1931 Short Rifle.

 The leather tab on the scabbard is for securing the scabbard in the belt frog.
+This example came in the 1917-dated frog pictured below.

 11.75